RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/grafting/DeleteRegionMover.md

  - new_start = start_num - N
 -   cter\_overhang (&size): Delete additional N residues on the cter side
  - new_end = end + N
+-   rechain (&bool): If true, terminus variants will be added to residues bordering the deleted region, and chain IDs will be recomputed.
+For example, in a 100-residue, single-chain pose, deleting residues 50-51 with rechain=true will result in a two-chain, 98-residue pose, with one chain spanning residues 1-49 and the other spanning residues 50-98.
+If rechain=false, the resulting pose will be a single-chain, 98-residue pose with a chainbreak between residues 49 and 50.

 ##See Also